dvormagic/orbit/README.md

 ## Database Note

-In production, the database is stored in the system's user data folder:
+In production, the database is stored in the system's user data folder to ensure persistence:
-- Mac: `~/Library/Application Support/Orbit/database.db`
+- Mac: `~/Library/Application Support/orbit/database.db`
-- Windows: `%APPDATA%/Orbit/database.db`
+- Windows: `%APPDATA%/orbit/database.db`

 ## License